 Storage and RAM

-Samsung traditionally leads the pack when it comes to new smartphone features, so we’re somewhat puzzled by the fact it has yet to introduce a dual-camera.
-Nevertheless, one has been confirmed for the Note 8, so expect it to feature in the Galaxy S9 too - but only in the Plus variant.
+Samsung traditionally leads the pack when it comes to new smartphone features, so we’re somewhat puzzled by the fact it has yet to introduce a dual-camera on its S series.
+Nevertheless, one does feature in the Note 8, so expect it to feature in the Galaxy S9 too - but only in the Plus variant.

 It's been claimed that the Galaxy S9 will be able to shoot incredible 1000fps slow-mo video.
-This will apparently be achieved using a three-layered image sensor that adds DRAM to the sensor and logic chip, and of which it will begin mass production of in November.
+This will apparently be achieved using a three-layered image sensor that adds DRAM to the sensor and logic chip.
 This builds on the two-layered approach seen in current high-end smartphones, though Sony has also used a three-layer system in its XZ Premium and XZ1 phones.

-The audio on a phone can be a bit forgotten but Samsung won't with the Galaxy S9.
-According to rumours it will not only keep the headphone jack but also come with wireless AKG headphones in the box.
-They might just be tuned by AKG like the current Galaxy phones but it still sounds good.
+It is also said to come with wireless AKG headphones in the box.
+They might just be tuned by AKG like the current Galaxy phones, but these still sound good.